SachinAgarwal1337/google-places-api/README.md

 |      ^2.2       | ^8.0.2 | ^9 \| ^10 \| ^11 | [Places API](https://developers.google.com/places/web-service/search)                                                                                                       |

 > [!CAUTION]
-> Version 3 is a complete rewrite using [Saloon](https://docs.saloon.dev/) with breaking changes. v2.2 API is deprecated and will be removed in next major version.
+> Version 3 is a complete rewrite using [Saloon](https://docs.saloon.dev/) with breaking changes.
+> v2.2 API is deprecated and will be removed in next major version.
 Which means it is backward compatible.
-But it is recommended to shift to v3 API before next major release.
+> And it is recommended to shift to v3 API before next major release.
 > You can refer to v2.2 documentation [here](README-Legacy.md).